zackbatist/DAB23/dab23-notes.md

 we see this within projects too, as work is recognized within each scale, but not beyond that

-everyone need that recognition to motivate their efforts and to feel as if they themselves are contributing something, and not simply being used as throw away tools
+everyone need that recognition to motivate their efforts and to feel as if they themselves are contributing something, and not simply being used as throw away tools (see thorpe)

 in other words, each scale is productive only because they establish a collaborative feeling, which involves establishing a close boundary around the community, which in turn corresponds with a set of goals or directives that bind all participants together